-Booming shale gas output has opened the door to substantial
+The shale gas bonanza has opened the door to substantial

-LNG exports.
-More than a dozen companies are lined up waiting
+liquefied natural gas (LNG) exports.
+More than a dozen companies

 with some raising concerns that copious exports will hurt

-certain energy intensive domestic industries that recently have
+certain energy intensive domestic industries that have used low

 Dow, one of the most vocal critics of unfettered exports,

-left the National Association of Manufacturers over its
+Dow, which left the National Association of Manufacturers